sebasblancogonz/spring-redis-rest/README.md

-# spring-redis-rest
+# Spring-Redis-Rest
-A small Spring REST API using Redis to store data
+A simple and small Spring REST API using Redis to store data.
+This project was made for learning purposes only.